underscoreio/shapeless-guide/src/pages/poly/poly.md

 using a type called `Poly`.
 Here is a simplified explanation of how it works.
-Note that this isn't real shapeless code---we're eliding a lot of extra stuff that makes real shapeless `Polys` much more flexible and easier to use.
+Note that this isn't real shapeless code---we're eliding much that makes real shapeless `Polys` more flexible and easier to use.

 ### How Polys work